jayttk02/CISC-496-GDP-2/README.md

 * If you have any antiviruses enabled, disable them.
 * Ensure the device being used as player 1 supports orientation data.
 If it doesn't, you will get an alert saying "DeviceMotionEvent not defined."
 * Try restarting the server.
+* If a disconnect happens during the game, you will not have to exit the game, but you will have to reconnect before the player can execute their moves again.

 ## If all else fails

 Email 18rldv@queensu.ca.
 I respond fast :D

-The keyboard controls are also listed here:
+The keyboard controls are also listed here.
+Just "uncheck" mobile controls on the main menu:

 * Aim: mouse
 * Shoot: E